 Frequently Asked Questions

-If you are energetic, motivated and wish to provide a helping hand to needy rural children, youth, and community people, your initial interest in volunteering abroad will quickly be followed by a number of questions and doubts.
+If you are energetic, motivated, and wish to provide a helping hand to needy rural children, youth, and community people, your initial interest in volunteering abroad will quickly be followed by a number of questions and doubts.
 We hope to answer most of these initial questions in this prospectus.
-We assure you, volunteering in Nepal through Everest Foundation Nepal is an investment for life and one that will impact all the decisions you make in the future.
-We also encourage you to compare our small (permanent staff is less than 8 people), locally created and operated NGO with all other volunteering opportunities in Nepal.
-Our goals, education, peace, understanding, and true sustainable development, are reflected in our ethos as well as our low fees.
+We assure you, volunteering in Nepal through the Volunteer Society Nepal is an investment for life and one that will impact all the decisions you make in the future.
+We also encourage you to compare our small (permanent staff is less than 8 people), locally created, and operated NGO with all other volunteering opportunities in Nepal.
+Our goals, education, peace, understanding, and truly sustainable development, are reflected in our ethos as well as our low fees.
 Helping those in need is a job bigger than one country, so we invite all volunteers to join us in our efforts: Can you afford not to give your mind and body for a relatively short time in exchange for limitless life-changing experiences?

 We offer a broad range of placements to match your skills and interest.

 EFN Nepal provides programs from two weeks to ten months.